score-framework/py.doc/docs/tutorial/db/reset.rst

 We have a table, as well as a view_ for each class we created earlier.
-These :ref:`automatically created views <db_view>` are a feature of the :mod:`score.db` module.
+These :ref:`automatically created views <db_view>` are a feature of the :mod:`score.sa.orm` module.
 They will make your life easier whenever you ever have to meddle with the database manually.
 They are also the reason why database tables start with an underscore: The more-readable name without the leading underscore is reserved for humans, where all members of all parent classes are aggregated into a convenient view.

 .. code-block:: sqlite3